 Holiday baking and cookie swaps are a highlight of the season!
-I can’t think of anything more fun than getting friends together to bake fresh goodies, and giving them to teachers, colleagues, friends, and family.
-After several years of hosting an annual Holiday Baking Day & Cookie Swap, I decided to jot down 10 tips that make the day a delight for everyone.
+I can’t think of anything more fun than getting friends together to bake fresh goodies.
+Then, sharing the bounty with teachers, colleagues, friends, and family.
+Here are my tips for a fun and festive Holiday Baking Day & Cookie Swap.
 Here’s to sharing many happy cooking memories with your friends!

-Invite friends who’ll enjoy getting their hands dirty, baking, cleaning, decorating, and of course sampling.
-Plan 3-5 hours total, typically from noon to 5 on a weekend day.
+Invite friends who’ll enjoy getting their hands messy, baking, cleaning, decorating, and of course sampling.
+Plan 3-5 hours total.
 Invite the right number of people so your kitchen is bustling, but not overcrowded.

 Put each guest in charge of the ingredients and preparation for 1-2 of their favorite cookies or candies (with enough ingredients for 3-4 batches of each).
 Depending on your budget, you may want to provide the basics, like flour, sugar, leavening, vanilla and eggs.
 There should be plenty for everyone to share.
 Focus on variety, with cookies and candies that have different flavors, textures, and colors.
 Use Pinterest and your favorite food blogs for fresh ideas.